(infusio CECROPIA PALMATA)

 from AMAZON HERBS®

-Embauba (Cecropia species) also called Trumpet tree, is used for the relief of asthma, cough and other upper respiratory complaints (bacterial- and viral infections).
+Embauba (Cecropia species) also called Trumpet tree, is used for the relief of asthma, cough and other upper and lower respiratory complaints (bacterial- and viral infections).
 These are bronchitis, Chronic Obstructive Pulmonary Disease (COPD), emphysema, pulmonary sarcoidosis as well diabetes.

 It is excellent for weight control and effective against hypertension.